angely-dev/freeradius-api/README.md

 It relies on [pyfreeradius](https://github.com/angely-dev/pyfreeradius) package which was originally embedded in this project.

-> I recommend to read the docs of `pyfreeradius`, since this project is now essentially a wrapper.
+> I recommend to read the docs of `pyfreeradius` since this project is now essentially a wrapper.

 <img width="1292" height="1008" alt="476616451-ec229626-dff5-43ce-869b-0602b2454c56" src="https://github.com/user-attachments/assets/3ef759fa-551a-4572-ba5f-c10692ce791c" />